|Title:||Assistant Coach - Defensive Line|

 |Recruits:||Recruiting Areas: Arkansas, New Mexico, Oklahoma, Texas|

-Michael Horan enters his sixth season as an assistant coach for Harvard football in 2014.
-Horan is in his third season in the top position with the defensive line after serving for three years as assistant defensive line coach.
+Michael Horan enters his seventh season as an assistant coach for Harvard football in 2015.
+Horan is in his fourth season in the top position with the defensive line after serving for three years as assistant defensive line coach.

-He recruits student-athletes in Texas and the southwest United States, including Oklahoma and Colorado.
+He recruits student-athletes in the southwest United States, including Texas and Oklahoma.